esesmuedgars/IdeaKit/README.md

 Feature toggles are used to enable or disable features during runtime and allow features to be tested even before they are completed and ready for release.
 [Aryaman Sharda](https://twitter.com/aryamansharda) wrote an [article](https://digitalbunker.dev/2021/07/23/implementing-feature-flagging-in-ios) explaining the benefits of feature flags as well as exhibiting how to implement them.

+### Error handling in Swift

+[Sarun Wongpatcharapakornand](https://twitter.com/sarunw) covers the majority of scenarios you could encounter while catching errors in an [article](https://sarunw.com/posts/different-ways-to-catch-throwing-errors-in-swift).

 ## Tutorials

 ### Apple iOS developer tutorials